 Over one year ago, the World Health Organization declared the COVID-19 virus a global pandemic.
 The world has changed in so many ways over the past year as we ‘masked up,’ quarantined, and did whatever we needed to do to stay healthy while navigating rapidly changing health protocols.
-As we start to see the light at the end of the tunnel with the distribution of vaccinations, what does it mean for residents at Woodland Terrace senior living?
+As we start to see the light at the end of the tunnel with the distribution of vaccinations, what does it mean for residents at Woodland Terrace independent living?

 Enhanced Protocols at Woodland Terrace